 Marlene Joyce (Ahlberg) Houseman

-Marlene Joyce Houseman, of Cadillac, was ushered into the presence of her Savior on Wednesday, January 25, 2017.
-She was 81.
-Memorial services will b...
+Marlene Joyce Houseman, of Cadillac, Michigan, was ushered into the presence of her Savior on Wednesday, January 25, 2017.
+She passed peacefully in her s...
 As cadillacnews.com transitions to a metered site, the login information will help us determine whether you are a paid subscriber or one of our casual visitors.

 Start the conversation, or Read more at Northern Michigan News.